-Laboratory and/or medical tests (e.g., examination of urine/stool, biopsy of infected tissue) should be performed periodically to monitor your progress or check for side effects.
+Lab and/or medical tests (such as examination of urine/stool, biopsy of infected tissue) should be done while you are taking this medication.
 If you have a heart condition, you may need additional monitoring.
+Keep all medical and lab appointments.
 Consult your doctor for more details.

 If you miss a dose, take it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose.
 Take your next dose at the regular time.
 Do not double the dose to catch up.

 Store at room temperature away from light and moisture.
 Do not store in the bathroom.
 Keep all medications away from children and pets.